pryv/lib-js/README.md

   }
 }
 ```
+(#using-custom-authentication-ui-screens)

 Using the information about the `state` changes, you can render the right views accordingly.
-Check the [following examples]('#examples').
+Check the [following examples](#examples).

 #### Redirect user to the authentication page